Elsie Fogerty: Central School of Speech and Drama

 Fogerty began teaching Saturday speech classes at the Royal Albert Hall in the 1890s.
-Following their success, in 1906 she founded the Central School of Speech and Drama then known as the Central School of Speech-Training and Dramatic Arts at the Hall.
-By 1908 she had worked out a three-year training course from speech trainer and drama teachers.
-In 1923 the school was one of three educational establishments approved by the University of London to grant diplomas in dramatic art.
+Following their success, in 1906 she founded the Central School of Speech and Drama, then known as the Central School of Speech-Training and Dramatic Arts at the Hall.
+By 1908, she had worked out a three-year training course with speech trainers and drama teachers.
+In 1923, the school was one of three educational establishments approved by the University of London to grant diplomas in dramatic art.
 Fogerty gave university extension lectures at the Albert Hall, and for many years took evening classes for London County Council teachers.

 The School remained at the Royal Albert Hall until 1957, when it moved to its current site in Swiss Cottage, north London.

-Many of Fogerty's pupils had successes in the Poetry Reading Competition at Oxford before the Second World War and many alumni went on to become teachers in speech and the management of theatres.
+Many of Fogerty's pupils had successes in the Poetry Reading Competition at Oxford before the Second World War, and many alumni went on to become teachers in speech and the management of theatres.

-Whilst at the Royal Albert Hall Elsie Fogerty trained notable actors including:
+Whilst at the Royal Albert Hall, Elsie Fogerty trained notable actors including: